Doors 5:00p

 Lisa Schonberg’s compositions bring her deep engagement with ecological systems into a sonic landscape, combining her background in entomology and in-depth field research with an attuned percussionist’s ear.
 Her recent work includes participatory installations and performances that seek to challenge our assumptions about overlooked life forms and reveal the complex auditory world embedded in our natural surroundings.
 Schonberg’s installations on display in our gallery, an artist book and album from her project Old Growth Playback and a listening station and prototype from Refuges for Ants, speculate on future relationships between humans and ecological environments, whether old-growth forests or ant nests.
 In the field, Schonberg has been developing compositional systems that engage with the sounds of insects and their surroundings — the evening event will feature a program of her site-specific musical compositions and sonic experiments that engage streams, forests, and insects.
 Schonberg’s work was supported by residencies at Wave Farm and HJ Andrews Experimental Forest, and the Media Arts Assistance Fund, a regrant partnership of NYSCA and Wave Farm with the support of the Office of the Governor & NYS Legislature.

 Together, Clemow and Schonberg offer a profound exploration of sound, space, and ecological sciences, encouraging participants to engage with their surroundings in new, embodied, and thought-provoking ways.
-We’re so excited to put their respective works into conversation here in Ridgewood.
+We’ve been so excited to put their respective works into conversation here in Ridgewood the past few months.
+Come out to celebrate this show and their work with a final hurrah!

 Program